PieKing1215/dr-extract-rs/README.md

 While this is neat and all, this is a *library*, not just a tool for dumping to files.

-I want this library to be very controllable: you should be able to tell it exactly what to load and when to do it.<br>This goal is a WIP: currently you control when to parse each individual chunk, and when to load assets (ie. image data) for individual chunks that have assets (currently TXTR, SPRT; eventually SOND + more?)
+I want this library to be very controllable: you should be able to tell it exactly what to load and when to do it.<br>This goal is a WIP: currently you control when to parse each individual chunk, and when to load assets (ie. image data) for individual chunks that have assets (currently TXTR, SPRT; eventually SOND + more?).
+For sprites, you can also choose to load the image data for only certain sprites (by name).

 After a chunk is parsed, you can access the parsed data as a pretty simple set of structs.